itsSaifullahkhan/real-time-stock-streaming-kafka-aws/README.md

 Through this project, I learned:

-* How AWS MSK works as a managed Kafka service
-* How Apache Kafka topics are used in real-time pipelines
+* How Apache Kafka works in real-time data pipelines
+* How to build a Python Kafka producer
-* How to connect Kafka with Snowflake
+* How to build a Python Kafka consumer
-* How the Snowflake Kafka Connector works
+* How to run Kafka on AWS EC2
-* How topic-to-table mapping is configured
-* How connector buffering and flushing work
-* How Snowflake stores streamed data
+* How to store streamed data in Amazon S3
-* How cloud networking affects streaming pipelines
+* How AWS Glue catalogs data
+* How Amazon Athena queries S3 data
-* How real-time pipelines are different from batch ETL pipelines
+* How real-time data pipelines are designed in cloud environments

 ---